shahineb/deep_deformable_registration/src/layers/README.md

 > (to be updated) Christodoulidis S, Sahasrabudhe M, Vakalopoulou M, ..., Paragios N. Linear and Deformable Image Registration with 3D Convolutional Neural Networks.
 RAMBO 2018.

-In case of any questions, please do not hesitate to contact us.

 ## Environment:

 This code was tested on a Linux machine with Ubuntu (16.04.4 LTS) using the following setup: